cfblaeb/metmap/README.md

       * Pick L random variants of the motif.
 E.g. Motif ATGNNTTA have a total of 16 possible actual sequences.
 If L<16 then the program will random pick L variants (without duplicates).
 If L>16 then each possible variant will be picked at least L/16 times and some will be picked 1 more than that.
 * We put M N's between each motif
 * And the program will output P versions of these cassettes
-* It will try to make the final product fulfill requirements for IDT gBlock synthesis, but since I don't have a clear list of what those are, that may fail.
 * You then clone this cassette into a plasmid with 1 DNA MTase in each plasmid.
 * You then transform this library into an organism that doesnt natively methylate DNA.
 * Grow, Harvest, Sequence plasmids.